Serving

 1. If the FETA is very salty (such as brine packed Bulgarian), soak it in cold water for an hour or so, then drain well.

-2. Whip Feta, OLIVE OIL, LEMON JUICE and BLACK PEPPER (a mini-prep food processor is great for this).
+3. Whip together Feta, Olive Oil, Lemon Juice and Black Pepper (a mini-prep food processor is great for this).

-4. Shell the FAVAS, add some salt to the tomato peeling water and simmer until tender - about 6 minutes.
+5. Shell the FAVAS.
+Simmer in salted water to cover until tender - about 6 minutes.
 Drain and cool - you don't need to peel the favas unless you want to be particularly fussy.

-5. Chop GARLIC very fine and MINT small.
-Mix together with OLIVE OIL, Tomatoes and Favas.
-Season to taste with SALT and PEPPER keeping in mind there's more salt and pepper in the whipped feta so don't overdo it.
+6. Crush GARLIC and chop very fine.
+Chop MINT small.
+Mix together with Olive Oil, Tomatoes and Favas.
+Season to taste with Salt and Pepper.
+Keep in mind there's more salt and pepper in the whipped feta, so don't overdo it.
 Set aside for an hour or so at room temperature.

-7. Bring plenty of salted water to a boil (don't use the bean water) and cook PASTA until just tender.
-Drain, return to the pot and mix with just a little Olive Oil to keep it from sticking together.
+1. Bring plenty of salted water to a boil and cook PASTA the usual way until just tender (see Note-4).
+Drain, return to the pot and mix with a few drops of Olive Oil to keep it from sticking together.

 NOTES: